d3fenderz/windows_security/README.md

 * if only authorized admins can interact with service changes and target path locations
 * if file execution is disabled in user directories (e.g., downloads, tmp)
 * if `AlwaysInstallElevated` policy is set to disabled [^2] (as you woud expect by default)
-* if standard users do no have write permissions in the Registry
+* if standard users do no have write permissions in the Registry (policy)

 [Source: Microsoft - Dynamic-Link Security](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security?redirectedfrom=MSDN)

 ## Additional tools for casual users

-These two softs are credible alternatives to the built-in firewall and can even improve your privacy:
+These two softs are credible alternatives (at least, to me) to the built-in firewall and can even improve your privacy:

 * [simplewall](https://github.com/henrypp/simplewall)
 * [tinywall](https://tinywall.pados.hu/download.php)